Marie Taglioni: Marriage

 Taglioni was married to Comte Auguste Gilbert de Voisins in 1835, but separated in 1836.
 She later fell in love with Eugene Desmares, a loyal fan, who had defended her honour in a duel.
 Desmares and Taglioni gave birth to an (illegitimate) child in 1836.
 Three years later Desmares died in a hunting accident.
 In 1842 she gave birth to her second child.
 It is unknown who the father is even though the birth certificate states the father as Gilbert de Voisins.
-Taglioni's children's names were Georges Philippe Marie Gilbert de Voisins and Eugenie-Marie-Edwige Gilbert de Voisins.
+Taglioni's children's names were Count Georges Philippe Marie Gilbert de Voisins and Eugenie-Marie (Edwige) Gilbert de Voisins.
+Later Georges Gilbert de Voisins married Sozonga Ralli, heiress of wealthy Greek-born Ralli family, while Eugenie married Russian Prince Alexander Trubetskoy, with whom he had five children and settled between their villa on the shores of Lake Como and their residence in Paris.
+A granddaughter of Marie Taglioni, Princess Sophia Trubetskoy married a scion of Greek-born prominent Recanati banking family.

 Training

 Taglioni moved to Vienna with her family at a very young age where she began her ballet training under the direction of Jean-Francois Coulon and her father.
 After Filippo was appointed the ballet master at the court opera in Vienna there was a decision that Marie would debut in the Habsburg capital.
 Even though Marie had trained with Coulon, her technique was not up to the standards that would impress the Viennese audiences.
 Her father then created a rigorous six-month training regimen for his daughter where she would hold positions for 100 counts.
 The training was conducted daily and consisted of two hours in the morning with difficult exercises focusing on her legs and two hours in the afternoon focusing on adagio movements that would help her refine poses in ballet.
-Taglioni had a rounded back that caused her to lean forward and had slightly distorted proportions.
+Taglioni had a rounded back that caused her to lean forward and had "slightly distorted proportions".
 She worked hard to disguise her physical limitations by increasing range of motion and developing her strength.
 Taglioni focused her energy on her shape and form to the audience and less on bravura tricks and pirouettes.
 In Vienna, Marie danced her first ballet choreographed by her father titled "La Reception d'une Jeune Nymphe à la Cour de Terpsichore".